-- 9.10.1 Avoid routinely printing e-mail; - 9.10.2 If a message needs to be stored for a temporary period save it to either hard or floppy disk; - 9.10.3 You should however print off and file any e-mail communications that may later be needed as proof of that exchange.
+- 9.10.1Avoid routinely printing email; - 9.10.2If a message needs to be stored for a temporary period save it to either hard drive or an external storage device which may be approved / or provided by the SJFA; - 9.10.3You should however print off and file any email communications that may later be needed as proof of that exchange.

-9.11 E-mail Security
+9.11 Email Security

-- 9.11.1 E-mail is neither a private or particularly secure method of communication.
+- 9.11.1 Email is neither a private or particularly secure method of communication.
 Outgoing messages may end up going to someone other than the recipient.

-This is particularly relevant when sending messages beyond the SJFA; - 9.11.2 All e-mail and internet messages, text and images sent, received, downloaded or stored on the SJFA's system are the property of the SJFA.
+This is particularly relevant when sending messages beyond the SJFA; - 9.11.2 All email and internet messages, text and images sent, received, downloaded or stored on the SJFA's system are the property of the SJFA.
 They can be inspected at any time and will be monitored to ensure compliance of this policy; - 9.11.3 Messages, images and text are stored on the SJFA's system for up to two years, even though the user may have deleted them from his/her screen; - 9.11.4 Certain types of files e.g. exe.jpg and bmp, amongst others may be intercepted by the SJFA and routed to the IT Department.
-These are generally the types of files that carry animation, pictures and games; - 9.11.5 They are also the bigger files and the ones that are the common carrier of viruses.
+These are generally the types of files that carry animation, pictures and games;

+9.11.5 They are also the bigger files and the ones that are the common carrier of viruses.
 The SJFA will be able to monitor where these files are being sent from and to whom.
 If necessary in order to protect the SJFA's systems and prevent abuse, the SJFA may notify the employers of the sender, informing them of the nature of the files being sent.